ghuertaramos/ENMOD/readme.md

 - You will need a working directory containing:

- - An input file,  "especies.csv"
+ - An input file,  "species.csv"

 (Required for `Records.R`)